 - Peel and core apples, then slice into fourths.
 If the apples are really big, cut them into sixths.

-- Add apple slices, spices and water to the insert of your Instant Pot.
+- Add apple slices and remaining ingredients to the insert of your Instant Pot.

 - Put the lid on the Instant Pot, set vent to sealing, then press the pressure cook button (or manual button on older models) and adjust the time to 15 minutes at high pressure.